Intensive Care Medicine

 Dr Stuart Lane

 Associate Professor Stephen Huang

-Dr Marek Nalos - Staff Specialist
+Dr Marek Nalos - Senior Lecturer and Staff Specialist

 Post-Doctoral Research Fellow-Maryam Shojaei

 The Nepean Hospital Critical Care Division has a very strong focus on research under the leadership of Clinical Professor Tony McLean.
 Due to the wide varieties of research interests and the increasing research activities, a special Critical Care Research Team was set-up to administer the research activities within the Division.
 The Team is chaired by Clinical Professor Tony McLean, and is run by Dr Stephen Huang and Dr Ian Seppelt.
 The Unit has a number of supporting staff, including research registrars, research nurses, data-managing nurses and sonographers.
 The research activities can be broadly divided into three main types: Clinical trials, clinical science research and quality improvement research.